 Talk to us about protecting your house or business.
 You can protect your home or business from drainage and flooding problems by modifying you building to minimize flood damage.
 Where flooding is shallow, measures such as small floodwalls, regrading the yard, and floodproofing the wall or utilities can be relatively inexpensive.
 Where flooding is deep you may need to elevate your building.
 For more information on flood proofing your building there are publications in the public libraries.
 If requested, the Floodplain Administrators Department will visit a property to review its flood problems and explain ways to stop flooding or prevent flood damage.
-Such as retrofitting techniques help with local drainage problems and give guidance on financial assistance programs.
 Call the Department at 225-665-8893.